Agrippina the Elder: Life after Germanicus

 Her marriage to Germanicus had served to unite the imperial family.
 Agrippina may have suspected Tiberius' involvement in the death of her husband and, with Germanicus dead, she no longer had any familial ties to the emperor.
-Historian Richard Alston says it is likely that either Tiberius or Livia were behind the exile of Agrippina's half-sister and the death of Postumus.
+Historian Richard Alston says it is likely that either Tiberius or Livia were behind the exile of Agrippina's sister Julia the Younger and the death of Postumus.
 He notes the death of Agrippina's mother, who starved herself to death amidst her exile in AD 14, linking her death to Tiberius' disdain for her.

 Agrippina was vocal about her feelings claiming that Germanicus was murdered to promote Drusus the Younger as Tiberius' heir, and worried that the birth of the Younger Drusus' twin sons would displace her own sons in the line of succession.

 At about this time, Tiberius' Praetorian Prefect Sejanus was becoming powerful in Rome and began feuding with Drusus the Younger.
 While the exact causes of the feud are unknown, it ended when the Younger Drusus died of seemingly natural causes on 14 September AD 23.
 After the death of Tiberius' son, Agrippina wanted to advance the careers of her sons, who were all potential heirs for Tiberius.
 It has been suggested that to achieve this, Agrippina commissioned the Great Cameo of France and presented it to Tiberius as a personalized gift that positioned the family of Germanicus around the emperor.
 The work was designed to convince Tiberius to choose her children as his heirs.

 Ultimately, the death of Tiberius' son elevated her own children to the position of heirs.
 Her sons were the logical choice, because they were the sons of Germanicus and Tiberius' grandsons were too young.
 Nero was becoming popular in the Senate due in part, Tacitus says, to his resemblance with his father.
 The rise of her children was threatening to Sejanus' position.
 Resultantly, Sejanus began spreading rumors about Agrippina in the imperial court.
 The coming years were marked with increasing hostility between Sejanus and Agrippina and her sons.
 This effectively caused factions to rise in the aristocracy between her family and Sejanus.